November 21, 2019 | Supply Chain Strategy Blogs

 Brands are reducing the number of suppliers they work with in an effort to consolidate their operations, making their supply chain simple and more efficient, with quicker production.
 The social and sustainability scores of suppliers are now being seen by brands as one of the key differentiating factors on deciding partnerships, leading manufacturers to refine their own sustainability practices.

-The transformation of the garment supply chain can only be brought about by making sustainable sourcing an integral part of a company’s culture.
+The transformation of the supply chain for garment industry can only be brought about by making sustainable sourcing an integral part of a company’s culture.
 Incentivizing sustainable behavior at a global level across the garment industry will foster systemic change.
 For a brand to call itself sustainable, it needs to redesign corporate culture, create accountability and foster cross-functional collaboration.
 Addressing all these changes may appear to be far-fetched because of the industry’s highly-fragmented nature, but thoughtful product development, co-investment and long-term planning, along with robust measurement and management of performance, can help the garment industry move effectively toward its green goals and toward achieving sustainable supply chain.